aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to XLTX" h2="Export MHTML File to XLTX via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and efficiently convert MHTML files to XLTX.

+The process of converting MHTML to XLTX with Aspose.Total for .NET involves two steps.
+Firstly, developers can use Aspose.PDF for .NET to export MHTML to XLSX.
+This component provides a comprehensive set of features for creating, editing, and manipulating PDF documents.
+It also enables developers to convert MHTML to XLSX with just a few lines of code.

+Once the MHTML file has been converted to XLSX, developers can use Aspose.Cells for .NET to convert XLSX to XLTX.
+This component provides a comprehensive set of features for creating, editing, and manipulating spreadsheets.
+It also enables developers to convert XLSX to XLTX with just a few lines of code.

+Overall, Aspose.Total for .NET provides a powerful and reliable solution for developers who need to quickly and efficiently convert MHTML files to XLTX.
+It enables developers to export MHTML to XLSX with Aspose.PDF for .NET and then convert XLSX to XLTX with Aspose.Cells for .NET.
+This makes it easy for developers to quickly and efficiently convert MHTML files to XLTX within any .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}